The valuation theory of deeply ramified fields and its connection with defect extensions: Preliminaries

-The next two facts are important properties of distances of elements in valued field extensions.
-For the proof of the next lemma see \cite[Lemma 7]{[BK3]} and \cite[Lemma 2.5]{[Ku6]}. \begin{lemma} Take an arbitrary immediate extension $(F|K,v)$ and a finite defectless unibranched extension $(L|K,v)$.
-Then the extension of $v$ from $F$ to $F.L$ is unique, $(F.L|F,v)$ is defectless, $(F.L|L,v)$ is immediate, and for every $a\in F\setminus K$ we have that
+Here are some important properties of distances in valued field extensions.
+For the proof of the next lemma see \cite[Lemma 7]{[BK3]} and \cite[Lemma 2.5]{[Ku6]}. \begin{lemma} Take any immediate extension $(F|K,v)$ and a finite defectless unibranched extension $(L|K,v)$.
+Then the extension of $v$ from $F$ to $F.L$ is unique, $(F.L|F,v)$ is defectless, $(F.L|L,v)$ is immediate, and for every $a\in F\setminus K$ we have: